 A Recruiting Firm Can Find & Place the Top Talent You Need

 After an employee has been terminated and the dust settles a bit, you’ll want to move on to the task of recruiting and interviewing their replacement.
-This is where a professional recruiting firm can be of assistance.
+This is where a professional recruiting firm or headhunter can be of assistance.

 4 Corner Resources (4CR) is an award-winning staffing agency headquartered in Orlando, Florida.
 While we may be located in the sunshine state, we work with Fortune 500 companies and others across the United States.
 We help companies find the ideal employee virtually every time and avoid the cost of a bad hire.